Sheathed cable has an outer protective covering (sheath) for insulation and safety, while unsheathed cable lacks this additional protective layer.

 You May Also Like

-What is the difference between led bulbs and incandescent bulbs
+What is the difference between polarized and non polarized power cords?

 What is the difference between alternating current and direct current?